chris-si/chord-transposer-ng/README.md

 Javascript/TypeScript library for transposing musical chords within arbitrary text.

-This is a fork from ddycai/chord-transposer with included typescript type definitions.
+This is a fork from [ddycai/chord-transposer](https://github.com/ddycai/chord-transposer) with included TypeScript type definitions and a sligthly improved regex.

 ## Usage